ariful-web-eng/Assingment--On-Java/README.md

-# Assingment--On-Java
+Assingment1-Java.

 This is a Java assingment project for CSE-1204.

+Features:
-Features: -Java basic concept. -input and output concept. -simple programme logic.
+-Java basic concept.
+-input and output concept.
+-simple programme logic.

 How to run:

-Clone the repository.
+1. Clone the repository.
-Open with VS Code or any IDE.
+2. Open with VS Code or any IDE.
-Compile and run
+3. Compile and run

+Author:
-Author: Md Ariful Islam Concol
+Md Ariful Islam Concol